Man, almost nothing gets me more excited than brainstorming new business ideas or helping some one else to start their own business!

 Plus blogging is really fun, let's be honest.
 (Yeah yeah, I MIGHT be a little biased.)

 Your website + blog NEEDS to be awesome and fit with your brand, so don't skimp on this!
 If you are not confident in creating it yourself, hire this out.
 (I love and use Nathan Evans as a graphic designer!)
-I recommend using Wordpress.org because you can build both a blog + website in one, and I love customizing the templates by ProPhoto!
-Squarespace is also a great option and while they're a little less flexible and customizable, they're beautiful and perfect for anyone who doesn't want to spend lots of time on customizing!
-(You can check out this post on how to start your blog in a day if you wanna.)
+I recommend using Squarespace unless you are tech savvy because, as someone who used Wordpress.org for SIX years, it is much easier to use and customize.

 13. Create your workflow.